cornelius-erfort/cornelius-erfort.github.io/_pages/data.md

                                         <a href="https://huggingface.co/partypress/partypress-multilingual" class="btn btn-sm z-depth-0" role="button" rel="external nofollow noopener" target="_blank">Hugging Face</a>

 <sub>
-This dataset consists of more than 250,000 published press releases from 67 parties in nine European countries.
+**Description:** This dataset consists of more than 250,000 published press releases from 67 parties in nine European countries.
 It provides a hand-labeled subset in 21 unique CAP issue categories.
 It can be used to dynamically measure parties' issue salience.
 </sub>